 You will be alerted to red flags that signal you’re at greater risk for a broken bone.
 You'll be warned about medications that hasten bone loss.
 And you’ll find out if you should have your bone density checked — and which tests are the best.

 The report will show you the importance of getting calcium from food and vitamin D from sunlight.
 You’ll learn about other bone-protective strategies, too, including specific exercise routines, and discover some surprising foods that help weaken bones.

 Osteoporosis is not inevitable.
 The good news is there’s a lot you can do to shield your bones from this disease.
 And the sooner you act, the better off you — and your bones — will be.

-Prepared by the editors of Harvard Health Publications in consultation with David M. Slovik, M.D., Endocrinologist, Massachusetts General Hospital, Chief, Division of Endocrinology, Newton-Wellesley Hospital, and Associate Professor of Medicine, Harvard Medical School.
-52 pages.
-(2013)
+Prepared by the editors of Harvard Health Publishing in consultation with David M. Slovik, M.D., Endocrinologist, Massachusetts General Hospital, Chief, Division of Endocrinology, Newton-Wellesley Hospital, and Associate Professor of Medicine, Harvard Medical School.
+53 pages.
+(2016)

 - The basics of bone

 - The consequences of osteoporosis

 - Hip fractures